 - Repeat this process 3-4 times

-- Your stop-and-go session is now complete.
-Park the car and allow the brakes to fully cool for an hour.
-For best results, avoid pressing down on the brake pedal when parked
+- Now park the car and allow the brakes to fully cool for an hour.

 Pro-tip: It’s important to avoid coming to a complete stop during final bed-in stages if at all possible.
 It’s possible to literally melt your pads against the hot rotors and imprint pad material in one spot on the rotor.
 Of course it goes without saying to still use common sense and stay safe, and brake in an emergency situation.
 Use your noodle.
 Oh, and it’s perfectly normal for your brakes to smell pretty strongly as you go through this process.
 That’s normal.

 Again, I really want to stress that it’s important to check your own brake pad manufacturers recommended procedure.
 For instance, EBC puts a special bed-in coating on their pads, and for something like their GreenStuff pads in street use, they basically just tell you to get out and drive.
 It’s a little more involved if you’re running higher performance pads, like the YellowStuff and are going to be doing track days, but that just reaffirms my point of checking with the manufacturer.